waqarini/excel2rdf/README.md

 ##Command-line

-      excel2rdf table.xls [query.sparql]
+  excel2rdf --input table.xls

-  Main arguments

-      table.xls              Excel file to be processed
-      query.sparql           Optional file containing a SPARQL CONSTRUCT query to be applied to a excel file

   Options
+      --input                excel file to be used input --enrich               Optional SPARQL file to be used for enrichment --query                Optional SPARQL file with SELECT query --construct            Optional SPARQL file with CONSTRUCT query Symbol definition
+      --set                  Set a configuration symbol to a value --strict               Operate in strict SPARQL mode (no extensions of any kind) General
       -v   --verbose         Verbose
       -q   --quiet           Run with minimal output
       --debug                Output information for debugging